|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

 Target organ resistance to androgens

 *Modified from Nieschlag et al. .

 A suspected tumour requires imaging [computed tomography (CT) or magnetic resonance imaging (MRI)] of the sella region and a complete endocrine work-up.
 Normal androgen levels and subsequent development of secondary sex characteristics (in cases of onset of hypogonadism before puberty) and a eugonadal state can be achieved by androgen replacement alone.
-However, stimulation of sperm production requires treatment with human chorionic gonadotropin (hCG) combined with recombinant FSH or urinary FSH or human menopausal gonadotropins (HMGs) .
+However, stimulation of sperm production requires treatment with human chorionic gonadotropin (hCG) combined with recombinant FSH, urinary highly purified FSH or human menopausal gonadotropins (HMGs) [147,148].
 If hypogonadotropic hypogonadism is hypothalamic in origin, an alternative to hCG treatment is pulsatile GnRH .
-In patients who have developed hypogonadism before puberty and have not been treated with gonadotropins or GnRH, 1-2 years of therapy may be needed to achieve sperm production.
+In patients who have developed hypogonadism before puberty and have not been treated with gonadotropins or GnRH, one to two years of therapy may be needed to achieve sperm production.

 Generally, androgen replacement should not be given to men who are considering parenthood or in case of male infertility.
-Testosterone suppresses pituitary production of LH and FSH, therefore, replacement therapy should not be given for infertility .
-In obese men, low levels of testosterone may exist due to the conversion of testosterone in oestradiol by the enzyme aromatase .
+Testosterone suppresses pituitary production of LH and FSH, therefore, replacement therapy should not be given for infertility.
+In obese men, low levels of testosterone may exist due to the conversion of testosterone to oestradiol by the enzyme aromatase .
 Anti-oestrogens and aromatase inhibitors may help in these patients elevating FSH and LH and potentially increase sperm quality, next to weight reduction.
-Injectable, oral and transdermal testosterone preparations are available for clinical use .
 See also EAU Guidelines on Male Hypogonadism .